thielenmd/Hexmap/README.md

 Hex mapping tool using **Asymptote** and **LaTeX** for space-based wargames.
 Designed for *Starfire* (all versions), but it may be used for any space-based wargame with adaptations.

 # Information and Compiling
 This tool uses [Asymptote](https://asymptote.sourceforge.io/) as well as **LaTeX**.
 The source file is parameterized to allow for different options (foreground color, background color, etc.).
-By default, Asymptote will compile the map to an EPS (encapsulated postscript file), however other output options are available.
-The command to cpopile the map is below (ensure that Asymptote is on your command line search path).
+By default, Asymptote will compile the map to an EPS (encapsulated postscript) file, however other output options are available.
+The command to compile the map is below (ensure that Asymptote is on your command line search path).

 ```
 asy hexmap.asy